Giant Panda FAQs

 Conservation priorities include:

-• Examining how the connectivity of reserves and protected areas support giant pandas and more than 30 other animals that share their habitat, including the red panda, golden pheasant and snub-nosed monkey.
+- Examining how the connectivity of reserves and protected areas support giant pandas and more than 30 other species that share their habitat, including the red panda, golden pheasant and snub-nosed monkey.
 This information can help scientists improve management strategies, mitigate threats and increase biodiversity.

-The Zoo’s goal is to raise $25 million to secure a future for giant pandas in Washington, D.C., and protect this magnificent bear species and the mountain forest habitats it calls home.
+The Zoo is working to raise $25 million to secure a future for giant pandas in Washington, D.C., and protect this magnificent bear species and the mountain forest habitats it calls home.

 Funds from public and corporate donations will be used over the next 10 years to pay for one-time renovations to giant panda Qing Bao and Bao Li’s new home, upgrades to the Giant Panda Cam and research that protects wild pandas and hundreds of mammal, reptile and bird species that share their mountain habitat.